Icinga/icinga2/doc/10-icinga-template-library.md

 | ifw\_api\_username      | null (none)       | Basic auth username.                                                                                        |
 | ifw\_api\_password      | null (none)       | Basic auth password.                                                                                        |

-!!! warning
+!!! info

-    Due to how Icinga 2 resolves macros and serializes the resolved values for sending to a command endpoint (if any), ifw\_api\_arguments must not directly contain functions in case `ifw-api` is used with command endpoints!
+    Due to how Icinga 2 resolves macros and serializes the resolved values for sending to a command endpoint (if any), ifw\_api\_arguments may not directly contain functions for the case `ifw-api` is used with command endpoints.
 Only macro strings referring to custom variables which are set to functions work.

 The above defaults allow enabling `ifw-api` globally by importing it into _PowerShell Base_